Methodology

 The universe

-The investment universe is around 778 instruments tradable in a Hargreaves Lansdown S&S ISA.
-It covers UK and global ETFs (Vanguard, iShares, Invesco, Xtrackers, WisdomTree, SPDR), commodity ETCs (gold, silver, oil, agricultural baskets, individual softs/metals), single stocks from the S&P 500 / FTSE 100 / FTSE 250 / EuroStoxx 50, US-listed ADRs of major Asian and Latin American companies, UK investment trusts (multi-asset, infrastructure, private equity, renewables), bond ETFs across geographies and durations, and a small number of crypto and hedge-fund-style ETPs.
+- Available on both HL and IB Pro (~780 instruments): UK and EU-listed UCITS ETFs (Vanguard, iShares, Invesco, Xtrackers, WisdomTree, SPDR); commodity ETCs (gold, silver, oil, agricultural baskets, individual softs/metals); single stocks from the S&P 500, FTSE 100 / 250, and EuroStoxx 50; US-listed single-stock ADRs of major Asian and Latin American companies; UK investment trusts (multi-asset, infrastructure, private equity, renewables, hedge-fund-style trusts like BH Macro and Pershing Square); bond ETFs across UK, US, and EU government and corporate curves.

 Walk-forward, out-of-sample

 The performance shown is out-of-sample by construction.
 At every rebalance point the portfolio is built using only data that was available before that date.
 The next week's returns are then earned on those weights with no further intervention.
-This is the strictest backtest design — it simulates exactly what an investor would have experienced in real time, with no hindsight.
+This is the strictest out-of-sample design — it simulates exactly what an investor would have experienced in real time, with no hindsight.

 Rebalancing

-Portfolios are rebalanced weekly on the first trading day of each week (typically Monday).
-Trades are assumed to execute at that day's closing price.
-This gives an investor a full trading session to place orders during normal UK market hours.
-Between rebalances the weights drift naturally with market moves and are not touched.
+The default cadence is monthly, on the first trading day of each calendar month — typically the 1st (or the next business day if the 1st falls on a weekend or bank holiday).
+Trades are assumed to execute at that day's closing price, giving an investor a full trading session to place the orders during normal UK market hours.

-| Cost | Rate | When charged |
+| Cost | Hargreaves Lansdown | Interactive Brokers UK Pro |

 |---|---|---|

-| Bid-offer spread (ETFs) | ~5 bps per side | Embedded in execution price on every ETF buy and sell |
+| Bid-offer spread (ETFs) | ~5 bps per side | ~2 bps per side (tighter) |

-| Underlying fund OCF | Varies by fund | Accrued daily — passed through directly from each fund's published Ongoing Charges Figure |
+| Underlying fund OCF | Varies by fund — pass-through | Varies by fund — pass-through |

 What is not modelled